Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we presented \texttt{ADAN}, an adversarial deep averaging network for cross-lingual sentiment classification, which, for the first time, applies adversarial training to cross-lingual NLP. \texttt{ADAN} leverages the abundant resources on English to help sentiment analysis on other languages where little or no annotated data exist.
-We validate our hypothesis by empirical experiments on Chinese and Arabic sentiment classification, where we have labeled English data and only \textit{unlabeled} data in the target language.
-Experiments show that \texttt{ADAN} outperforms several baselines including domain adaptation models and a highly competitive MT baseline.
-We further show that even without \emph{any} bilingual resources, \adan{} trained with random initialized embeddings can still achieve meaningful cross-lingual performance.
+In this work, we presented \texttt{ADAN}, an adversarial deep averaging network for cross-lingual sentiment classification. \texttt{ADAN} leverages the abundant labeled resources from English to help sentiment classification on other languages where little or no annotated data exist.
+We validate \adan{}'s effectiveness by experiments on Chinese and Arabic sentiment classification, where we have labeled English data and only \textit{unlabeled} data in the target language.
+Experiments show that \texttt{ADAN} outperforms several baselines including domain adaptation models, a competitive MT baseline, and state-of-the-art cross-lingual text classification methods.
+We further show that even without \emph{any} bilingual resources, \adan{} trained with randomly initialized embeddings can still achieve encouraging performance.
 In addition, we show that in the presence of labeled data in the target language, \texttt{ADAN} can naturally incorporate this additional supervision and yields even more competitive results.

-For future work, we plan to apply our adversarial training framework to other NLP adaptation tasks, where explicit MLE training is not feasible due to the lack of direct supervision.
-For instance, our framework is not limited to text classification tasks, and can be extended to phrase level opinion mining~\cite{irsoy-drnt} by extracting phrase-level opinion expressions from sentences using deep recurrent neural networks.
-Our framework can be applied to these phrase-level models for languages where labeled data might not exist.
-In another direction, our adversarial framework for cross-lingual text categorization can be used in conjunction with not only \texttt{DAN}, but also many other neural models such as LSTM, etc.
+For future work, we plan to apply our language-adversarial training framework to other NLP adaptation tasks where explicit MLE training is not feasible due to the lack of direct supervision.
+Our framework is not limited to sentiment classification or even to generic text classification: It can be applied, for example, to phrase-level tagging tasks~\cite{irsoy-drnt} where labeled data might not exist for certain languages.
+In another direction, we can look beyond a single \source{} and \target{} language and utilize our adversarial training framework for multi-lingual text classification.